 Self-employed tax system in Belgium

 If you work as a freelancer in Belgium or have a stake in a partnership, you’ll need to file a Belgian tax return and pay income tax (impôt des personnes physiques in French, personenbelasting in Dutch).
-However, if you’re the owner of a larger company then you’ll need to pay corporate tax instead.
+However, if you’re the owner of a larger company, you’ll instead need to pay corporate tax instead.

 In addition to income tax, self-employed workers need to make social security contributions.

-Self-employed workers who live in Belgium for more than six months (183 days) of the year and are registered with their local commune are classed as Belgian residents.
-This means they must pay Belgian tax on their worldwide taxable income.
+If you live in Belgium for more than six months (183 days) of the year and are registered with your local municipality, you are a Belgian resident.
+This means you must pay Belgian tax on your worldwide income.

 Taxable income is the income left after deductions for social security contributions and any relevant professional expenses.
 If you are married, and your spouse’s income is less than 30% of your joint income, then you can also deduct a dependent spouse allowance.

-Workers living in Belgium for less than six months (183 days) who don’t have a Belgian ID card are classed as non-residents.
-Thus, they are only taxed on their income earned in Belgium.
+Workers living in Belgium for less than six months (183 days) who don’t have a Belgian ID card are non-residents.
+As a result, you only pay tax on income from within Belgium.

-Once you’re registered with your local commune, you should receive an income tax return on an annual basis.
-Income tax is payable one year after the end of the Belgium tax year.
+You will receive an income tax return once a year.
+Income tax is payable one year after the end of the Belgian tax year.

-Self-employed workers can instead choose to pay advance estimated quarterly payments for the year in progress.
-However, won’t be required to make advance payments for the first three years of setting up your business.
+Self-employed workers can choose to pay advance estimated quarterly payments for the year in progress.
+You won’t need to make advance payments for the first three years of setting up your business.

 Self-employed people can deduct their social security contributions and business expenses when filing a tax return.
-Expenses can either be deducted on an actual or lump-sum basis.
+You can deduct expenses on an actual or lump-sum basis.

-Any expenses you offset on your tax bill must relate to a professional activity and be declared at their actual cost.
-While most expenses are deductible at their full cost, car-related expenses (75%), restaurant bills (69%), and representation costs (50%) are only partly-deductible.
+Expenses you offset on your tax bill must relate to a professional activity.
+You must declare expenses at their actual cost.
+Most expenses are deductible at their full cost, but expenses relating to cars (75%), restaurant bills (69%), and representation costs (50%) are only partly-deductible.

 Alternatively, you can deduct your expenses as a lump sum.
 Self-employed workers are allowed to offset a fixed amount against their tax return, which is automatically allowed without the need to provide evidence.

 Some other expenses can’t be deducted in full in a tax year, and instead must be depreciated over more than one year.
-The rules around this can be complicated, so take advice on your situation from an accountant.
+The rules around this are complex, so take advice on your situation from an accountant.